-On a brisk Saturday morning in April, the students of Operation Understanding DC (OUDC) crowd a messy hotel conference room, hard at work.
+On a brisk Saturday morning, the students of Operation Understanding DC (OUDC) crowd a messy hotel conference room, hard at work.
 Markers and poster board are strewn about, along with junk food to fuel discussions about the intersection of race and religion.
 Two-dozen teenagers are acting out skits and designing games and posters for their presentations on leaders of the civil rights movement.
 Several students huddle to practice a rap they’ve written about the Montgomery Improvement Association:

 We have a broken system and we’re looking for improvement/

 The racists wanna stop us but we keep movin’/

 We want our equal rights ‘cause we are all just human/

 Up in Alabama in 1955/

 They tried to keep us down but we wouldn’t ever hide/

 The cramped conference room buzzes with laughter and debate as students put the finishing touches on their projects.

 Since 1993, Operation Understanding DC has brought together a group of high school juniors in the Washington, D.C., metro region — half are African-American and half are Jewish — for a year of cross-cultural exploration.
 The civil rights retreat is one opportunity for students to discover the ways their backgrounds overlap, and how, together, they can overcome discrimination on all fronts.

 “I think the black and Jewish experience is the foundation for future growth,” Executive Director Yolanda Savage-Narva says.
 The theme of black-Jewish resistance is underscored throughout the weekend with activities that highlight the unity of two oppressed peoples during the civil rights movement.